Nengi Omuku, Days Gone By, 2023 limited edition print

 This limited edition print was commissioned to coincide with the exhibition, Nengi Omuku: The Dance of People and The Natural World on display at Hastings Contemporary from 7 October 2023 – 3 March 2024.

-A pigment print on paper, it is based on a new painting, Days Gone By, which Nengi made for her exhibition in Hastings.
+A pigment print on canvas, it is based on a new painting, Days Gone By, which Nengi made for her exhibition in Hastings.

 All funds raised through the sale of the edition support our mission to bring world-class art to our town.